Apply As A First-year Student

-If you would like to learn of your admission status as early as possible but are still considering other colleges, you must postmark your application by Dec.
-1 to be considered as an Early Action (EA) applicant.
-By applying EA, you will receive priority admission and scholarship consideration.
-If you apply EA and are admitted to the college, you must submit a $300 deposit by May 1.
+If you would like to learn of your admission status as early as possible but are still considering other colleges, you must submit your application by Nov.
+1 to be considered as an Early Action applicant.
+By applying Early Action, you will receive priority admission and scholarship consideration.
+If you apply Early Action and are admitted to the college, your $300 deposit is due by May 1.

 Regular Decision applicants will be notified of their admission status no later than April 1.
-If you apply RD and are admitted to the college, you must submit a $300 deposit by May 1.
+If you apply Regular Decision and are admitted to the college,your $300 deposit is due by May 1.

-The Admission Office will continue to accept late applications on a space-available basis after the stated application deadlines.
-Please contact your admission counselor for more information.
+We will continue to accept applications on a space-available basis after the stated application deadlines.
+To determine if we're accepting applications after Feb.
+1, contact your admission counselor for more information.